hy2014/astromere-agent/README.md

 1. **DeepSeek-compatible Claude Code runtime**
 2. **Desktop Agent UI with Jupyter-like skill artifacts**

 > This project is a fork of `T-Lab-CUHKSZ/claude-code`.
-It is not affiliated with, endorsed by, or maintained by Anthropic.

 ---